Seeking value throughout worldwide developed and emerging markets

 Mr. Gubler earned a BS, cum laude, in physics from UC Irvine, an MS in physics from UC San Diego, and an MBA from the UCLA Anderson Graduate School of Management.
 Mr. Gubler is a CFA charterholder.

 The performance data quoted represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth less than their original cost and current performance may be lower than the performance quoted.
 Returns greater than one year are average annual total returns.
 Total returns assume reinvestment of dividends and capital gains distributions at net asset value when paid.
 All information is as of the date shown.
-Investment performance reflects fee waivers in effect.
+Investment performance reflects fee waivers.
 In the absence of such fee waivers, total return would be reduced.
-Contractual fee waivers are in effect until 1/31/21.
-The net expense ratio for Institutional Class shares is 1.05%.
-The net expense ratio for Investor Class shares is 1.30%.
-Effective October 1, 2018, the Global Value Fund’s benchmark changed from the MSCI World Index (Gross) to the MSCI ACWI Index (Gross).
-Causeway believes that the MSCI ACWI Index (Gross), which includes emerging as well as developed markets, better represents the types of securities in which the strategy invests.
+Gross expenses before investment adviser fee waivers are 3.47% for Institutional Class shares and 3.72% for Investor Class shares.
+The waivers are contractual and in effect until 1/31/2024.
+Investor Class shares charge up to a 0.25% annual shareholder service fee.

 TOP 10 HOLDINGS